Common Questions for Families

 How do schools and teachers use MAP Growth scores?

-Teachers can use the score to inform instruction, personalize learning, and monitor the growth of individual students.
+Teachers can use MAP Growth scores to monitor the growth of individual students and develop classroom-level strategies for equitable instruction that help maximize every student’s learning potential.
 Principals and administrators can use the scores to see the performance and progress of a grade level, school, or the entire district.

 Can MAP Growth tell me if my student is working at grade level?